pokt-network/pocket/shared/docs/PROTOCOL_STATE_HASH.md

 # State Hash <!-- omit in toc -->

-This document describes of the cross-module communication using the interfaces in [../shared/modules](../shared/modules) to compute a new state hash.
+This document describes the cross-module communication using the interfaces in [../shared/modules](../shared/modules) to compute a new state hash.
 See module specific documentation & implementation details inside each module respectively.

 - [Context Management](#context-management)
 - [Block Application](#block-application)